Thatohatsi880/About_Me/README.md

-###As a recent student from the University Of South Africa studying Bachelor of Science, I am
+###As a recent alumni of the University Of South Africa studying Bachelor of Science, I am
 confident that I am well-prepared to be a valuable contributor to any company's growth and success.
 Welcome to my platform!###